EcmaTC53/spec/markup/main.md

 | `uint32` | a 32-bit unsigned integer
 | `uint64` | a 64-bit unsigned integer

 The `format` property is implemented as a getter and setter.
-Attempting to set the `format` property to an unsupported value does not change the value and instead throws an `Error` exception.
+Attempting to set the `format` property to an unsupported value does not change the value and instead throws an exception.

 <a id="io-pattern-callbacks"></a>